dribdat/docs/docs/about.md

 - A **Challenge** is a problem statement, often with some elaboration of some ideas of how to address it - at a hackathon, this typically involves links to technical tools, datasets, or information resources.
 In dribdat, these are published in the form of Projects (set to an initial idea/challenge stage) and/or **Categories**.
 - A **Project** contains evidence of work that has been done - typically but not always in response to a specific Challenge, as often as possible with links to documentation, source code, presentation, or any other relevant artifacts.

-## History

-We have built this project to "scratch our own itch".
-In it's first two years of service, it has supported dozens of events around Switzerland, and become the official hackathon platform of [Opendata.ch](https://opendata.ch) - Swiss chapter of Open Knowledge, the [Open Network Infrastructure Association](https://opennetworkinfrastructure.org/), and others.
-We have interesting ideas about how to develop the project further, and a supportive community giving us the feedback and means to realize them.

-Easiest of all is to sign up for an upcoming [hackathon](http://hack.opendata.ch/), and try dribdat out as a participant.
-You can also visit the project's home page for instructions on how to quickly deploy it on your own server and set up your own events.

-dribdat is a responsive Web application written using the Flask framework for Python and Bootstrap.
-Using dribdat's API, it is also possible to create a live dashboard, for example for use as Digital Signage at the event, or to connect apps like [backboard](https://github.com/dribdat/backboard).
-It runs on all major operating systems and databases.
-[Take it for a spin!](https://dribdat.cc)

 ## Screenshots

 [![Open Food Hackdays](https://blog.datalets.ch/workshops/2017/dribdat/foodhackdays-openreceipts.jpg)](https://hack.opendata.ch/project/74)